Ableytner/abllib/README.md

 ### 9. Storages (`abllib.storage`)

 This module contains multiple storage types.
-All data stored in these storages is accessable from anywhere within the program, as each storage is a global [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
+All data stored in these storages is accessible from anywhere within the program, as each storage is a global [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
 Multithreaded access is also allowed.

 The data is stored as key:value pairs.
 The key needs to be of type `<class 'str'>`, the allowed value types are storage-specific.